How the solar eclipse highlighted the importance of solar energy at UC Davis

 Everyone was excited about the solar eclipse on August 21st, and so was Joules!
 Even though UC Davis wasn't directly in the path of totality, the campus was energized by the phenomenal sight.

-The eclipse also highlighted how important solar energy is to our campus, which is why "Solar Farm" is Joules' Word of the Month in August.
+The eclipse reminded us of how important solar energy is to our campus, which is why Joules wants to share its significance with you.

 Never Heard of the Solar Farm?